ChrisMusson/Football-Datasets/Understat/player/README.md

 # player
-The following weekly statistics are stored here for every player to have played in that season.
-A `-` indicates that a player played no part in a match.
+The following weekly statistics are stored here for every player to have played in the selected season.
+A `-` indicates either that a player played no part in a match, or that their team is yet to play that many fixtures.
 * `assists` - Passes led to goal
 * `goals` - Goals
 * `key_passes` - Passes led to shot